mehrsam-codes/mehrsam-codes/README.md

 ### Languages

 Python • JavaScript • Dart • SQL
+My Main Programing  Language is Python And I Love It .
 ### Backend

 Django • FastAPI • REST API • Microservices

 ### Frontend

-HTML • CSS • JavaScript • React • Next.js
+HTML • CSS • JavaScript • React •

 ### Mobile
 Flutter
+(If I like Both Of Andriod And IOS I choose Flutter !!!)
+(why I like flutter because I make a API in django and back-end and I get in Flutter I think is so cool)
 ### Database

 PostgreSQL • MySQL • SQLite • Redis • SQL Server